 To configure a conversion, you simply use an existing event or create one, and then activate the conversion switch.

-Now I’ll run through some implementing new conversions in GA4.
+Now I’ll run through some implementation of new conversions in GA4.
 Note that events and conversions are accessible from the “configure” menu.

 Conversion Migration Tool